Back to Blog

 Is there a free Chrome bookmark manager extension?

 Yes, several.
-Burn Web Clipper is completely free and adds a read-later queue with AI summaries and 24-hour auto-delete to fight bookmark hoarding.
+Burn Web Clipper is free to install and adds a read-later queue with AI summaries and 24-hour auto-delete to fight bookmark hoarding.
 Raindrop.io has a free tier with unlimited saves and the Chrome extension.
 Toby and OneTab are free and focus on tab management rather than long-term bookmark storage.
 All four are available on the Chrome Web Store.

 Why is my Chrome bookmarks bar so messy?